 Want to make a website that is an instant consumer hit?
 Well, make it is usable.
 That means the design should be all the more user-driven.
 You can say, sort of a navigable exploration for the user that is worth his time.
 This will improve the quality of user interaction and provide best user experience, in other words, a high-grade UX.
 In fact, the web design and architecture of the website can only be effective if it can stand the test of usability.
-Being user-centric rules over accessibility and can be viewed as an excellent bait for the purpose of marketing.
-Having said that, scoring high in the user friendly zone is certainly a big challenge for the web designers and developers as they have to strike out various creative options and devise a product that comes across handy.
+Being user-centric rules over accessibility and can be viewed as excellent bait for the purpose of marketing.
+Having said that, scoring high in the user-friendly zone is certainly a big challenge for the web designers and developers as they have to strike out various creative options and devise a product that comes across handy.
 After all, with usability taking the upper hand, creativity can afford to take a back seat.

 To make your website more usable, here is what you need to do....